Isembart/url-shortener/README.md

   pnpm run dev
 ```
 ### Merged frontend and backend
 The backend also server files from /url-shortener/public/www directory on default / endpoint.
 It allows for easier deployment however it's easier to develop with separate frontend dev server.
-In order to use this functionality you'll need to manually build the frontend and move built files to url-shortener/public/www directory
+In order to use this merged functionality you'll need to manually build the frontend and move built files to url-shortener/public/www directory

 ## Contributing